One Day at a Time (1975 TV series): Cast reunions

 The One Day at a Time Reunion was a 60-minute CBS retrospective special which aired on Tuesday February 22, 2005, at 9:00 pm ET, reuniting Bonnie Franklin, Mackenzie Phillips, Valerie Bertinelli, and Pat Harrington to reminisce about the series and their characters.
 Regular cast members Richard Masur, Shelley Fabares, Nanette Fabray, Michael Lembeck and Glenn Scarpelli shared their feelings about their time on the show in separate interviews.
 The special was included as a bonus on One Day at a Time: The Complete First Season DVD set.

 On February 26, 2008, Franklin, Phillips, Bertinelli, and Harrington reunited once again to talk about life on the set, Phillips' drug problems, and the show's theme song on NBC's Today Show as part of a week-long segment titled "Together Again: TV's Greatest Casts Reunited".

 Bertinelli, Harrington, and (on tape) Franklin appeared on the September 10, 2008, episode of Rachael Ray to celebrate Ray's 40th birthday.

 In 2011, Franklin reunited again with Bertinelli on an episode of Hot in Cleveland which marked one of Franklin's last acting roles before her death in 2013.
 Mackenzie Phillips and Pat Harrington Jr. also made individual cameos on the series.

 One Day at a Time was awarded the Innovation Award on the 2012 TV Land Award show on April 29.
 Accepting the award were Valerie Bertinelli, Bonnie Franklin, Pat Harrington Jr., Richard Masur, Mackenzie Phillips, and Glenn Scarpelli.

 In July 2020, Bertinelli, Phillips, Lembeck and Scarpelli reunited on the Stars in the House video podcast, along with producers Norman Lear and Patricia Fass Palmer.

 Home media

-On April 24, 2007, Sony Pictures Home Entertainment released the first season of One Day at a Time on DVD in Region 1.
+In April 2007, Sony Pictures Home Entertainment released the first season of One Day at a Time on DVD in Region 1.

-On September 7, 2017, it was announced that Shout!
-Factory had acquired the rights to the series and released One Day at a Time - The Complete Series on DVD in Region 1 on December 5, 2017.
-Season 2 was released on March 27, 2018.
-Season 3 was released on June 12, 2018.
+In September 2017, it was announced that Shout!
+Factory had acquired the rights to the series and released One Day at a Time - The Complete Series on DVD in Region 1 in December 2017.
+Season 2 was released in March 2018.
+Season 3 was released in June 2018.